Dashboard

 RTD/Park-n-Ride

 RTD withdrew its service at El Rancho in 2022 as a result of the developer's intransigence; it has not reinstated service.
 As a consequence, the Park-n-Ride lot is no longer being maintained by RTD.
-CDOT is evaluating the possibility of disposing of the lot.
+CDOT is evaluating the possibility of disposing of the lot (see below).

 Community Use/Rainbow Hill Road